simdjson/simdjson/doc/ondemand_design.md

    Because of the cast to uint64_t, simdjson knows it's parsing an unsigned integer.
 This lets us use a fast parser which *only* knows how to parse digits.
 It validates that it is an integer by rejecting negative numbers, strings, and other values based on the fact that they are not the digits 0-9.
-This type specificity is part of why parsing with on demand is so fast: you lose all the code that has to understand those other types.
+This type specificity is part of why parsing with On-Demand is so fast: you lose all the code that has to understand those other types.

    The iterator is advanced to the `}`, and depth decreased back to 3 (root > statuses > tweet).